soney/ProgramsInformationPeople/_sources/Iteration/TheRangeFunction.rst

 ==================

 Sometimes we want to iterate for a certain number of times, not just to iterate through a string.
 For example, say that you want to print out "Hello, friend!" eight different times.
-Sure, you can write ``print("Hello, friend!")`` on eight different lines, but that's getting tedious.
+Sure, you can write ``print("Hello, friend!")`` on eight different lines, but that's tedious.
 Imagine you had to do that for each of your friends.
 Maybe you don't find it a bother because it's for your friends, but that might end up being a lot of work.
 Thankfully, there's a handy function in python to solve this kind of problem.